 The Government Finance Officers Association of the United States and Canada (GFOA) recommends that government agencies complete a forecast of revenues and expenditures that extends several years into the future.
-The GFOA considers this to be a best practice of the budget preparation process.
+The GFOA considers this to be a best practice for the budget preparation process.

-In 2013, the District partnered with NBS Government Finance Group to develop a 10-year financial model.
+In 2013, the District partnered with NBS Government Finance Group to develop a 10year financial model.
 This model was first used to develop the 2014 Annual Budget.
 A financial model takes into account past revenues and expenditures, revenues and expenditures projected for the current and future years, economic and demographic trends, as well as expected cash flows, and produces an estimate on the financial position of the District based on these variables.

-The financial model can be used to determine the appropriate service rates needed to achieve a desired financial result.
+The financial model can be used to determine the appropriate service rates needed to achieve the desired financial result.
 This type of budgeting, commonly referred to as priority-based budgeting, is used to clearly define goals, set priorities, and deliver the best possible value to ratepayers.

 In 2019, the District updated its financial model with Raftelis Financial Consultants (Raftelis).
 This model was further refined since 2019 with IB Consulting.
 As years pass, it is a best practice to update the assumptions and factors in a financial model, as assumptions used in prior models may no longer apply.
-In addition to updating assumptions, CHWD desired to reevaluate its rate structure and ensure a rate allocation ratio of 65% fixed to 35% variable income.
+In addition to updating assumptions, CHWD desired to reevaluate its rate structure and ensure a reasonable rate allocation ratio, which will be 66% fixed to 34% variable income for 2024.
 The final goal of the model update was to evaluate the current rate schedule and ascertain whether a recalibration of the rates was necessary.